 The LHeC sensitivity to an invisibly decaying Higgs boson was investigated in Ref.
-[603].
+[546].
 Therein the focus is on the neutral current production channel due to the enhanced number of observables compared to the charged current counterpart.
 The signal contains one electron, one jet and large missing energy.
-A cut-based parton level analysis yields the estimated sensitivity of $\operatorname{Br}(h \to \operatorname{invisible}) = 6\%$ at 2σ level.
+A cut-based parton level analysis yields the estimated sensitivity of $Br(h \to invisible) = 6\%$ at 2σ level.
 Exotic decays of the Higgs boson into a pair of light spin-0 particles referred to as Φ was discussed in Ref.
-[628].
+[571].
 The studied signature is a final state with 4 b-quarks, which is well motivated in models where the scalars can mix with the Higgs doublet, and suffers from multiple backgrounds at the LHC.
 The analysis is carried out at the parton level, where simple selection requirements render the signature nearly free of SM background and makes Φ with masses in the range [20, 60] GeV testable for a hVV (V = W, Z) coupling strength relative to the SM at a few per-mille level and at 95% confidence level.

-The prospects of testing exotic Higgs decays into pairs of light long-lived particles at the LHeC were studied in Ref.
-[629] where it was shown that proper lifetimes as small as μ m could be tested, which is significantly better compared to the LHC.
+The prospects of testing exotic Higgs decays into pairs of light long-lived particles at the LHeC 4625 were studied in Ref.
+[572] where it was shown that proper lifetimes as small as μ m could be 4626 tested, which is significantly better compared to the LHC.
 This is shown in Fig. 8.3 (left).
-This information can be interpreted in a model where the long-lived particles are light scalars that mix with the Higgs doublet, where both, production and decay, are governed by this scalar mixing angle.
-The area in the mass-mixing parameter space that give rise to at least 3 observable events with a displaced vertex are shown in Fig. 8.3.
-It is apparent that mixings as small as $\sin^2 \alpha \sim 10^{-7}$ can be tested at the LHeC for scalar masses between 5 and 15 GeV [629].
+This 4627 information can be interpreted in a model where the long-lived particles are light scalars that mix with the Higgs doublet, where both, production and decay, are governed by this scalar mixing 4629 angle.
+The area in the mass-mixing parameter space that give rise to at least 3 observable 4630 events with a displaced vertex are shown in Fig. 8.2.
+It is apparent that mixings as small as 4631 $\sin^2 \alpha \sim 10^{-7}$ can be tested at the LHeC for scalar masses between 5 and 15 GeV (Ref.
+[Fischer 4632 et al., input for ESPP]).
+4633